Answers4AWS/netflixoss-ansible/README.md

 $ ansible-playbook playbooks/asgard-ubuntu.yml -l 'tag_Name_Asgard' -e "local_war=$HOME/Downloads/asgard.war"
 ```

-Once the playbook finished, you can access Asgard on port 8080 on the instance.
-Example
+Once the playbook finished, you will have Asgard running inside Tomcat on your EC2 instance.
+You can access Asgard on port 8080.
+Example:

 ```
 http://ec2-54-245-157-159.us-west-2.compute.amazonaws.com:8080/asgard/
 ```

+## Feedback

+If you have feedback, comments or suggestions, please feel free to contact Peter at AWS Answers, create an Issue, or submit a pull request.

+## About AWS Answers

+These playbooks were written by [Peter Sankauskas](https://twitter.com/pas256), founder of [AWS Answers](http://awsanswers.com/) - a consulting company focused on helping business get the most out of AWS.
+If you are looking for help with AWS, please [contact us](http://awsanswers.com/contact/).